SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ##### Phrase 7

 This phrase is about universal access, covering electrification of remote/rural regions.
-The general structure is *universal electrification / access + energy  / access + energy + regions*.
-Least developed countries are included regions. `energy services` is considered specialised enough to stand alone with `access`, while `electricity` and `energy` are too broad (can be used in many contexts).
+The general structure is *universal electrification / action + access + energy  / action + access + energy + regions*.
+The reason for the two part approach is that `energy services` is specialised enough to stand alone with `access`, while `electricity` and `energy` are too broad (can be used in many contexts, e.g. an industrial process).
 Thus these terms are combined either in phrases, or with regions, or with certain technologies (e.g. `microgrids`).
+Regions include least economically developed countries and rural areas.

 ```Ceylon =
 TS=